Welcome to Chawton House

 We run a lively and varied events programme, including evening talks, music recitals and international conferences.

-We offer a number of visiting fellowships to academic scholars and run an award-winning schools programme in partnership with the Jane Austen’s House Museum making full use of this historic house and fascinating library of women’s literature.
+We also run an award-winning schools programme in partnership with the Jane Austen’s House Museum making full use of this historic house and fascinating library of women’s literature.